AndyKolski/SimpleCPUEmulator/README.md

 Compile source with `make`

 ## Usage
-Assemble a rom from assembly with `./createrom demo.bin demo.s` or create an empty rom with `./createrom demo.bin`
+Assemble a rom from assembly with `./createrom demo.s demo.bin`

 Boot rom with `./emulator demo.bin`